jdhare/magpie_tools/README.md

 * **xuv**: for aligning images from the 4-frame cameras.

 ### What you need:
-Anaconda is probably the best distribution to use: https://www.anaconda.com/download/ - get the 64 bit version with the latest python kernl (3.6 as of writing).
+Anaconda is probably the best distribution to use: https://www.anaconda.com/download/ - get the 64 bit version with the latest python kernel (3.6 as of writing).
 You may find that some packages you need are missing, but these can be installed using `conda install X` at the command line - ask for help if you need it.
 You will need at least:

 `conda install --channel https://conda.anaconda.org/menpo opencv3`
 `conda install -c conda-forge imageio`